-Step 7: In this step, you can see the “Product Value” option along with a text box.
+Step 7: You can see the “Product Value” option along with a text box.

-Here, you have to enter the total value of the consignment/product in the Chinese currency like this.
+Here, you have to enter the total value of the consignment/product in Chinese currency like this.

 Note: You have to enter the product value in Chinese currency.
 So, in this scenario, the product value or consignment value is converted from 1,000 CAD into CYN, which resulted in 5,113.70 Chinese Yuan (CYN).
 The numbers can fluctuate due to changes in the exchange rate.

-Step 8: Type “1” in the “Product Quantity” option if the amount you have entered in the “Product Value (Step 7)” represents the entire consignment or the total value of goods.
+Step 8: Type “1” in the “Product Quantity” option if “Product Value” is cargo total value.

 In case you have entered the value of a single product in the “Product Value” option, then you have to mention the total number of units you’re importing from China to Canada in the “Product Quantity.”

-Step 9: Choose “FOB” from the dropdown menu next to the “Product Quality” option.
+Step 9: Choose trade terms from the dropdown menu next to “Product Quality” option.

 Step 11: Click on the “Calculate import duty & taxes” button.

-The results obtained from this online duty calcular shows that:
+The results obtained from this online duty calculator show that:

-- Duty charges on importing candles are 54.97 CAD (5.5% on the total value of goods)
+- Duty charges for importing candles are 55.69 CAD (5.5% of the total value of goods)